 Can we book a tour at the last minute?

 We recommend booking your tour as early as possible, once past New Year within the year of travel, rooms can become scarce especially on the islands and in the more rural areas.

 Do all your hotels have Wifi/good mobile signals?

 A majority of hotels do advertise that they have Wifi, however this is not guaranteed as in rural areas broadband can be intermittent, and in some Castle accommodation and traditional buidlings the walls are so thick that Wifi can only be accessed in certain areas.
 The same goes for mobile signal, it can't always be guaranteed that you will get a strong signal throughout the tour.
 If you require to have guranteed Wifi during your stay, you need to let us know at the time of booking.
 We will do all we can to accommodate this.

 What kind of hotels/rooms do your guests stay in?

 We favour small hotels, with Scottish character - beacuse of this the rooms types are not uniform (so if we book 3 double rooms for your group, they may all have different views and sizes).
 In the Scottish Highlands and Islands there are few large hotels with lifts and standardised rooms, any that there are are often used bu the larger bus tour companies and we prefer not to use that kind of accommodation.
 Most of the hotels we use have restaurants on site, with excellent locally sourced food and many are the hub of the local community.
 If you request a specific type of room (i.e seaview) we will always do our best to oblige, but this will depend on what is avaialble at the time of booking.

-We will send 2 emails with information for both bank transfer and card payment.
+We will email a link for both bank transfer and card payment.
 A tour is only reserved once we receive the non-refundable deposit of £500 per person.